FFY00/rival310-re/README.md

 `*` - When the command is sent, the device returns a packet with data.
 May not always work.

 ### Sniff using Wireshark
-Start wireshark in the correct bus and use the followinf filter `usb.endpoint_address == 0`.
+Start wireshark in the correct bus and use the following filter `usb.endpoint_address == 0`.

 ### Force firmware update (reset)
   * Unplug the mouse